averoulis13/stats418final/README.md

 Stats 418 Final Project on Predicting NBA Props

-Goal: Predict NBA player statistics for a particular game against a chosen opponent, to be used as a resource for sports gamblers
+Goal: Predict NBA player statistics for a particular game against a chosen opponent, to be used as a resource for sports gamblers.

 ● Build an Rshiny app that predicts player props (points, rebs, assists, 3pm, etc.) given team and opposing team statistics